 Remodeling a master bathroom can be one of the most rewarding home renovations you can undertake.
 Along with the kitchen, a bathroom is one of the top renovation priorities for homeowners.
 This recognizes that many people plan to spend a lot of time in the master bathroom, so anything that makes it more comfortable and pampering won’t go amiss.

 A well-handled master bathroom remodel is also great for more practical reasons.
-According to HGTV, a bathroom renovation “can yield up to a 70% return on investment (ROI) when it comes time to sell your home.”
+According to Remodeling magazine’s 2021 Cost vs Value report, a mid-range bathroom remodel has about a 60 percent return on investment (ROI).

 In this article, we’ll look at some of the more common areas in a master bathroom remodel and bonus features that could help boost the ROI of your remodel.

 Suppose you are not a do-it-yourself (DIY) type — bathroom renovations can require a lot of expertise, including knowledge of plumbing and electrical wiring.
 In that case, labor costs can take up about 20% of a renovation budget.
 Bathroom materials might also eat up as much as 60% of a budget, including bathroom cabinet and hardware and fixtures.